×

 This enables the landlord to spot minor issues before they escalate and become expensive repairs.
 It also helps them comply with their tenancy agreement.

-This article explains why PPM is important, some of the benefits of having a system, what a PPM system consists of and how to set one up.
+This article explains why planned preventative maintenance is essential, some of the benefits of having a system, what a PPM system consists of and how to set one up.

-There are a number of reasons why landlords should have a PPM system in place.
+There are a number of reasons why landlords should have a planned preventative maintenance system in place.
 Let’s take a closer look at what these are.

 Maintain Your Property’s Value